Gambling Addiction & Getting Help

 Many individuals have a problem with gambling and need help, not realising that they are suffering from a recognised condition and addiction.

 Close links have been established between gambling addiction and substance addiction, in that the brain is compelled to seek out behaviours or substances that activate the brain’s pleasure/reward system.
+Gambling addiction is considered an addictive behavior, sharing features such as tolerance and withdrawal with substance use disorders.

 Accessing help for a gambling problem or addiction is now more recognised in the UK.
 For someone with a severe gambling problem that is out of control, professional gambling addiction treatment is recommended.
+Gambling disorder is now classified among addictive disorders in diagnostic manuals.

 PCP rehab clinics specialise in treating behavioural addictions, including gambling addiction.
 We have CQC registered gambling rehab clinics located in London, Midlands, Essex, Bedfordshire and Cardiff, Wales.